Timur726/Projects/README.md

 PROJECT 4 - Chess Game

 This is a chess game written in Java.
-Simply download the executable chess.jar to run it.
+You can download the executable chess.jar to run it.
 The game is made for 2 players on one computer.
-It includes all standard functions of chess, such as castling, en passant, and pawn promotion.
-The code is written in Board.java and Chess.java (you do not need to download these files to run chess.jar).
+It includes all standard chess moves, such as castling, en passant, and pawn promotion.